chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

 ## Generating an SBOM with Syft

 [Syft](https://github.com/anchore/syft) is a tool that allows us to create SBOMs.
-If you don't already have Syft, use the instructions below to install this utility.
+If you don't already have Syft, use the following instructions to install this utility.

 {{< details "How to Install Syft" >}}
 {{< blurb/install_syft >}}
 {{< /details >}}

 Once you have Syft installed, you can generate an SBOM with the `syft` command, passing in the target image as an argument.
-For example, the following will use Syft to generate a list of packages presentin the official `python` image on Docker Hub:
+For example, the following will use Syft to generate a list of packages present in the official `python` image on Docker Hub:

 ```sh
 syft python
 ```

 Now let's generate an SBOM for `example-image`, the image we built in the previous section.
-Run the following Syft command to generate an SBOM in SPDX format
+Run the following Syft command to generate an SBOM in SPDX format:

 ```sh
 syft $DH_USERNAME/example-image:latest -o spdx-json > example-image.spdx.json